-This dairy-free, gluten-free, vegan recipe for Roasted Butternut Squash Soup is easy and delicious to enjoy during the cooler season.
+This dairy-free, gluten-free, vegan recipe for Roasted Butternut Squash Soup is easy and delicious to enjoy during the fall.
 It’s a creamy blend of butternut squash and ripe pears with just enough spice from ginger for added flavor!
-Great as an everyday or holiday soup that will please family and friends.

-As the cooler weather arrives, it’s time to start thinking about warming up with homemade soups.
+As the cooler weather arrives, it’s time to start thinking about warming up with homemade fall soups.

 And who doesn’t enjoy a good bowl of soup?
 It’s the ultimate comfort food.